 Chris Jennings BSc (Hons) MSc MCIEEM

-Chris is based in the Leatherhead office and has seven years professional experience within the ecology sector, previously working for a large ecological consultancy prior to joining the team in 2012.
+Chris is based in the Leatherhead office and has a wide range of experience in the ecology sector, previously working for a large ecological consultancy prior to joining the team in 2012.
 Chris has extensive experience carrying out survey work for a range of UK protected species including bats, badgers, dormice, barn owls, reptiles, water voles and great crested newts.
 Chris currently holds Natural England survey licences for great crested newts as well as rare reptile species (sand lizard and smooth snake), whilst also working towards his licence for bats.
-As part of Chris’ training for rare reptiles, he has been carrying out monitoring survey work for smooth snakes and sand lizards at sites across Surrey.

 Chris graduated from the University of Plymouth with a BSc (Hons) in Environmental Science in 2006, and later gained an MSc in Freshwater and Coastal Sciences, which was undertaken at QMUL and UCL, University of London.
 Chris is also a full member of the Chartered Institute of Ecology & Environmental Management (MCIEEM).

-Chris has worked on a wide range of both small and large scale projects throughout the country, carrying out preliminary ecological assessments, Code for Sustainable Home & BREEAM assessments, EIAs, advising at design and site meetings, managing and undertaking required protected species work, designing and overseeing mitigation and enhancement schemes and has produced EPS licences for development projects regarding bats, badgers and dormice.
+Chris has worked on a varied range of projects throughout the country.
+Chris manages projects and advises at design and site meetings, carries out preliminary ecological assessments, Code for Sustainable Home & BREEAM assessments, EIAs, undertakes required protected species work, designs and oversees mitigation and enhancement schemes and has produced EPS licences for development projects regarding bats, badgers and dormice.